khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ### Contextual design tokens

-Because semantic design tokens abstract design intent, they won't address every use case or be helpful for experimenting with new design or concepts.
-This is where contextual design tokens can be useful in limited cases to more specifically capture unique or specific design intent for components and patterns.
+Contextual design tokens are the most specific of the three categories.
+These design tokens are useful for capturing specific design intent for components, patterns, and experiments.
+They can extend semantic design tokens or reference base design tokens.

 **Examples**